dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <img src='/images/gan/progran_train.gif' width="70%"/>
 </p>

-ProGAN generally trained about 2–6 times faster than a corresponding traditional GAN, depending on the output resolution.
+ProGAN generally trained about 2–6 times faster than a corresponding traditional GAN depending on the output resolution.

 <p align="center">
 <img src='/images/gan/progan_train.png' width="70%"/>
 </p>

 Here is a typical architecture of ProGAN shown below.
 The generator architecture for k resolution follows same pattern where each set of layers doubles the representation size and halves the number of channels and discriminator doing the exact opposite.
-The ProGAN uses uses nearest neighbors for upscaling and average pooling for downscaling whereas DCGAN uses transposed convolution to change the representation size.
+The ProGAN uses nearest neighbors for upscaling and average pooling for downscaling whereas DCGAN uses transposed convolution to change the representation size.

 <p align="center">
 <img src='/images/gan/progan_arch.png' width="50%"/>